The results of a drama-based research with children

 - Emphasis should be made on the underlying themes of international child abduction

 - Supporting child participation on an appropriate level is key

 - Sharing information and discussing the situation with children should be fundamental

 - Children’s behaviour with authority figures is shaped by earlier experiences – but they can be overcome

 - Children want parents to control the situation and take responsibility

 - Details matter

 Download the presentation here.
-The full research report will be published in the closing conference, in June 2021.
+Download the full research report here.